-- (1) Executive Department.
-This department has direct supervision over all work carried on by the General Office, including arrangements for official meetings of the Board of Trustees, the International Council and International Committees; the regulation of operating expenditures, under direction of the Finance Committee, in conformity with the budget approved by the Board of Trustees; and general supervision of all other departments. - (2) Service Department.
-The department renders service by correspondence with established clubs, reviewing club and official visitation reports; also cooperates with certain International committees. - (3) Field Service Department.
-The building of new clubs, as well as giving special attention to established clubs, is cared for by this department through Field Representatives, and past District Officers acting as Accredited Representatives. - (4) Magazine Department.
+(1) Executive Department.
+This department has direct supervision over all work carried on by the General Office including arrangements for official meetings of the Board of Trustees, the International Council and International Committes; the regulation of operating expenditures, under direction of the Finance Committee, in conformity with the budget approved by the Board of Trustees; and general supervision of all other departments.

+(2) Service Department.
+This department renders service by correspondence with established clubs and has charge of the building of new clubs.
+Club reports and official visitation reports are reviewed and when necessary the field representatives are assigned for contact visits.
+The department also cooperates with the International Committees relating to club administration.

+(3) Magazine Department.
 The head of this department serves as Managing Editor and Advertising Manager of The Kiwanis Magazine.
-Mr. Roe Fulkerson is the special editorial writer, with responsibility for furnishing each month two pages of editorials, his personal page, and from time to time articles requested by the Board of Trustees. - (5) Records Department.
-This department is divided into three bureaus; Circulation and Classification, Tabulations, and Reports.
-The work is in close cooperation with all other departments.
+In cooperation with the Managing Editor the Magazine Committee, composed of three members of the Board of Trustees appointed by the International President, maintains direct supervision over the content, make-up and publication of the Magazine.
+Mr. Roe Fulkerson is the special editorial writer, with responsibility for furnishing each month two pages of editorials, his personal page, and, from time to time articles requested by the Board of Trustees.

+(4) Records Department.
+This department is divided into three bureaus: 1.
+Circulation and Classification maintains the membership and classification records of the members of all clubs and keeps up to date the subscription list of The Kiwanis Magazine.
+2. Tabulation digests all club and district bulletins and printed matter, studies the reports of clubs and refers various information to the proper departments and develops statistics on various phases of General Office work.
+3. Reports checks the monthly, semiannual and annual reports of all clubs, and the visitation and other reports from all districts.